Moduli of Gorenstein Q-homology projective planes: Maximal root types on Enriques surfaces

 \begin{Remark} Theorem \ref{thm} implies that the condition from Lemma \ref{lem:R} is not only necessary, but also sufficient as soon as $R$ has at most 4 orthogonal summands or $R=2A_3+3A_1$. \end{Remark}

 Note that the even finite index overlattices of $R$ are encoded in the discriminant form $q_R$ as well.
 Hence we can retrieve all information necessary to check the condition of Lemma \ref{lem:R} from the discriminant form $q_R$.
 In \cite{HKO}, the authors decided to rather argue with local epsilon-invariants, but for our purposes it will be more beneficial to work with discriminant forms.
-Before illustrating this with three instructive examples, we fix notation for discriminant forms of root lattices.
-All of this is well-known; for instance, it is encoded in the correction terms of the height pairing on Mordell-Weil lattices \cite{ShMW}.
+Before illustrating this with two instructive examples (which will keep on occurring throughout the paper), we fix notation for discriminant forms of root lattices.
+All of this is well-known; for instance, it is encoded in the correction terms of the height pairing on Mordell-Weil lattices \cite{ShMW}, but it can also be computed directly without difficulty.